hnaderi/edomata/docs/principles/definitions.md

 History of events from beginning in chronological order.

 ### Command handler
-A component that receive command message, decides what to do based on domain logic, and acts upon it.
+A component that receives command message, decides what to do based on domain logic, and acts upon it.
 it is basically a function in the form of `cmd => F[EitherNec[Rejection, Unit]]`.

 ### Event handler
 A component that receives a sub-set of events from one or more event streams, and runs side effects.
 they are basically modeled as a function that transforms an event stream to a process stream.
 e.g. `fs2.Pipe[F, Event, Nothing]`
 event handlers can send commands, that makes them process managers.
+event handlers should be deterministic as much as possible, for example if an event handler wants to send any messages, message IDs must be reproducible, not using a random UUID; this will help with managing workflows and delivery guaranties.

 ### Process manager
 An event handler that may or may not maintain a state, and can send messages.